Agentic Orchestration

 4. Tool-Use: The "Hands" of the System

 An agent without tools is just a brain in a jar.
-To bridge the gap to production, I build Tool-Calling Layers that allow agents to interact with:
+To bridge the gap to production, we build Tool-Calling Layers that allow agents to interact with:

 - Vector Databases (for long-term memory).